RB-Lab/tribalizm/docs/secnarios/brainstorm.md

     -   ← "Barr Bar"
     -   → Ok, you proposed 14/05/2022, 20:00, in Barr Bar `Yes`, `Change`
     -   ← Yes
-    -   → Ok, Member 2 has been informed
+    -   → Ok, Member 3 has been informed
 -   _Member 3_
     -   → Chief proposed to meet 14/05/2022, 20:00, in Barr Bar `Agree`, `Change`
     -   ← Agree
     -   → Ok, Chief has been informed
     -   → When discuss with Chief, you can: `Spawn`, `Gather upvoters`, `Gather tribe`, `Re-Quest`
--   _Shman_
+-   _Member X_
-    -   → Member 2 agreed on your proposal, you're meeting 14/05/2022, 20:00, in Barr Bar.
+    -   → Member 3 agreed on your proposal, you're meeting 14/05/2022, 20:00, in Barr Bar.
 -   _Member 3_
     -   ← Spawn
     -   → Describe the quest, please
-    -   ← "Buy FOOO grenades"
+    -   ← "Buy Arr grenades"
     -   → Ok, quest assigned
 -   --------- DATE _some time after_ ------------
--   [...
-C/W casting ...]
--   _Member 2_
+-   _Member Y_
-    -   → New quest assigned to you and Chief!
-"Buy FOOO grenades".
+    -   → New quest assigned to you and Member Z!
+"Buy Arr grenades".
 Propose a date to meet with them `...calendar...`, `Decline`
     -   ← 18/05/2022
     -   → Enter hours `9...21`